INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 That would be a nice play on words.
 The trap bar does indirectly work your traps.

 If you want direct trap work – try Power Cleans.
 We have an entire post on How to Power Clean Correctly & Safely.

 Can Trap Deadlifts Replace Squats?

-No, the trap bar deadlift cannot replace the squat.
+But in my honest opinion, no trap bar deadlifts cannot replace the squat.
 The benefits of squats are obtained from putting your knees into deep flexion, a position that cannot be achieved through deadlifts.